Ultimate guide to cleaning and preventing corrosion in car batteries

 Keep the battery clean

-Regularly check and clean the battery terminals to remove any dirt, grime or debris.
-Use a wire brush or battery terminal cleaner to remove any corrosion or debris on the terminals.
+Regularly inspect and clean the battery terminals to remove any dirt, grime or debris.
+Use a wire brush or battery terminal cleaner to remove any corrosion or debris from the terminals.

 Apply a protective layer